inagib21/WildlifeApp/README.md

 ## Startup Scripts (Windows)

-All startup and shutdown scripts are organized in the `scripts/` folder for easy access:
+All startup and shutdown scripts are organized in the `scripts/` folder:

-- **`scripts/wildlife-app-control.bat`** ⭐ - Interactive control center with menu (Start/Stop/Status)
+- **`scripts/wildlife-app-control.bat`** ⭐ **MAIN SCRIPT** - Interactive control center with menu (Start/Stop/Status)
-- **`scripts/start-wildlife-app.bat`** - One-click startup for all services
-- **`scripts/stop-wildlife-app.bat`** - One-click shutdown for all services
+- **`scripts/stop-wildlife-app.bat`** - Quick one-click shutdown (optional)
-- **`scripts/start-wildlife-app-simple.bat`** - Minimal startup script (alternative)
-- **`scripts/stop-wildlife-app.ps1`** - PowerShell version of stop script

-All scripts automatically:
+The control center automatically:
-- Check for Docker and start it if needed
+- Checks for Docker and starts it if needed
-- Start Docker services (PostgreSQL & MotionEye)
+- Starts Docker services (PostgreSQL & MotionEye)
-- Launch Backend and Frontend in separate windows
+- Launches Backend and Frontend in separate windows
-- Provide clear status messages
+- Provides clear status messages

-See `scripts/README.md` for detailed documentation on all scripts.
+See `scripts/README.md` for detailed documentation.

 ## Environment Variables
 - See `.env` or set: